ericlindsey/shipmap/README.md

 python app.py
 ```

 This will launch the Flask server, and display the IP address where the server is running, for example 1.1.1.1.
-Now, open your browser to http://<IP address>:5000/ .
-This should work from anywhere on the ship.
+Now, open your browser to http://1.1.1.1:5000/ (replace with your actual IP address).
+This should now work from anywhere on the ship.
 To stop the server, just close the terminal window running the app.

 For windows, see [`README-windows.txt`](README-windows.txt) for quick-start instructions.
 This is untested.